Ex-Florida officer, Marine latest charged in Capitol breach

 Lentz, 41, is a former North Miami Beach police officer who also served with the Marines in Afghanistan and Iraq, according to an FBI affidavit.
 There have been numerous people affiliated with law enforcement and the military charged with participating in the riot.

-Lentz was identified though Facebook posts, including by North Miami Beach Mayor Anthony DeFillopo.
+Lentz was identified though Facebook posts, including by North Miami Beach Mayor Anthony DeFillipo.
 According to the FBI, Lentz was interviewed by agents last week at his home in Boynton Beach and admitted being at the Capitol on Jan.
 6.

-The riot came as Congress was working to certify the election of Democratic President Joe Biden, who defeated Republican Donnald Trump in November.
+The riot came as Congress was working to certify the election of Democratic President Joe Biden, who defeated Republican Donald Trump in November.
 Trump has claimed the election was stolen from him, for which there is little or no evidence.

 “Lentz told the interviewing agents he had no intention of committing violence or destroying anything, and he claimed he did not do so,” the FBI affidavit says.
 “He added he felt obligated to help control the crowd, believing the crowd was more likely to listen to him than a uniformed officer.”